Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Introduction

 \section{Introduction}

 In \cite{SUY}, the behavior of the Gaussian curvature $K$ along cuspidal edge singularities in Riemannian $3$-manifolds $(M^3,g)$ was discussed.
 However, the existence of \lq intrinsic\rq\ invariants related to the boundedness of $K$ was not mentioned there.
-In this paper, we show that several given invariants of singularities of surfaces in $M^3$ are actually intrinsic\footnote{ Precise treatments of intrinsic invariants are given in \cite{NUY} and \cite{HHNSUY}.}, by \begin{enumerate} \item[(i)] setting up a class of local coordinate systems determined by the induced metrics (i.e. the first fundamental forms), \item[(ii)] and giving formulas for the invariants in terms of the coefficients of the first fundamental forms with respect to the above coordinate systems. \end{enumerate} Recently, geometric invariants of cross cap singularities on surfaces are discussed by several geometers (\cite{BW, dt,fh,fh2,ggs,HHNUY,Oset-Tari,faridtari,west}).
+In this paper, we show that several given invariants of singularities of surfaces in $M^3$ are actually intrinsic \footnote{ These invariants can be treated as invariants of a certain class of positive semi-definite metrics, see \cite{HHNSUY}, \cite{NUY} and \cite{SUY4}.}, by \begingroup {{\rm{(\roman{enumi})}}} {{\rm{(\roman{enumi})}}} \begin{enumerate} \item setting up a class of local coordinate systems determined by the induced metrics (i.e.\ the first fundamental forms), \item and giving formulas for the invariants in terms of the coefficients of the first fundamental forms with respect to the above coordinate systems. \end{enumerate} \endgroup Recently, geometric invariants of cross cap singularities on surfaces are discussed by several geometers (\cite{BW, dt,fh,fh2,ggs,HHNUY,Oset-Tari,faridtari,west}).
 Also, Nu\~no-Ballesteros and the first author \cite{MB} investigated geometric properties of rank one singularities other than cross caps.
 After that, in a joint work \cite{MS} of the first two authors, a normal form for cuspidal edges was given and geometric meanings of its coefficients were discussed as invariants of cuspidal edges.
-For example, the singular curvature $\kappa_s$ and the limiting normal curvature $\kappa_\nu$ for cuspidal edge singularities are defined in \cite{SUY}, each of which appears as one of these coefficients of the normal form (cf. \cite{MS}).
+For example, the singular curvature $\kappa_s$ and the limiting normal curvature $\kappa_\nu$ for cuspidal edge singularities are defined in \cite{SUY}, each of which appears as one of these coefficients of the normal form (cf.\ \cite{MS}).